 I’ve spent many years reading everything there is to know about finding your passion and following your heart (I even wrote a book with that title), and every other motivational thing about doing what you love.

 Everyone is meant to know what they’re passionate about.
 Right?
 You hear about the woman who wins a major literary prize and says she’s been writing since she was four.
 Or the boy who started sailing at the age of 8 and went onto reverse circumnavigate the globe in an Esky, twice.
 Or the Grandma who threw it all in and went to India to start her own orphanage for cats.

 But I’m going to share a secret with you.
-Most of the time those stories left me feeling even more lost and disillusioned than before I read them.
+Most of the time those stories left me feeling even more lost and disillusioned than before.
 It seemed I was missing one vital ingredient that the whole passion thing required.